-See the Sharing topic for more information on the user and group-level permissions you can assign to each data collection.
+See the Sharing topic for more information on the permissions you can assign to each data collection.

 - 1. Navigate to the Threat Library. - 2.
 Load the data collection you want to share.

 3. Click the Share button.

 The Sharing window allows you to select the user to which you want to grant access.